 Remember if you are not satisfied with your bank in Denmark, you can always switch banks.
-There are plenty of banks in Denmark and many are clamouring for your account.
+There are plenty of banks in Denmark and many are clamoring for your account.

 If you come from America or Britain,you will be surprised to find out that there are no checks / cheques written in Denmark, so you won't be ordering check books.

 Everything is moving to electronic banking.
-You will need to get a bank card for cash, a Dankort and an internet bank account set up.
+You will need to get a bank debit card, Dankort and an internet bank account set up.
 Also learn how to use the online billing and paying program, since bills are either sent by mail with a payment slip or online.
 You can use a Betalings Service for paying bills.
-It can be done online.
+It can all be done online.

 The final thing is getting your NEM ID set up.
 Without a NEM ID you can not use online banking.
 NEM ID allows you to sign in to many national databases including your bank, borgerservice and SKAT (tax service), etc..
-You will have your normal sign in code and password.
+You will have your normal sign in code and a password.
 After you put those in you will get a 4 digit code displayed.
 From that code you find the corresponding 6 digit code that was sent to you.
 You get a list of 172 codes and each code is only used once.
 When you have used all the codes up, you get another code card.
 There is also an app available so you dont need to carry the card.

-Of course you have to keep your code card safe, but now a thief has to figure out your 2 passwords and also get hold of your code card in order to access your account.
-The only problem is you have to keep your code card safe, but also accessible!
+Of course you have to keep your code card safe, but now a thief has to figure out your sign in code, password and also get hold of your code card in order to access your account.

 Learn more about banking with banks in Denmark and what you need to do to open a bank account for yourself.